onurkanbakirci/api-standards/README.md

     * If it doesn’t change the logic for each response, like OAuth info, put it in the header.
 * Specify optional fields in a comma separated list.
 * Formats should be in the form of api/v2/resource/{id}.json
+* A URL multiple words should be seperated with dash(`-`) symbol
+* A URL should includes only lowercase, not camel case, pascal case or snake case

 ### Good URL examples
 * List of magazines: